elbecerrasoto/pandoomain/docs/README.md

 }
 ```

-+ The R function reverts the mapping:
++ This R function reverts the mapping:
 ```R
 code_to_pfam <- function(codes) {
   library(stringr)